cainvolfir/Anikku-subdl/README.md

-# Anikku — Wyzie Subtitle Downloader Button
+# Aniyomi — Wyzie Subtitle Downloader Button

-**A customizable Anikku custom-player button that automatically searches and downloads subtitles (SRT or other formats) from a Wyzie subtitle API using `curl` (Termux-friendly).**
+**A customizable Aniyomi custom-button that automatically searches and downloads subtitles (SRT or other formats) from a Wyzie subtitle API using `curl` (Termux-friendly).**

-> **Target:** Anikku (an Aniyomi fork that have feature editing entry info).
 > **Files in this repo** (paste the matching block into Anikku's Custom Button fields):
 - [On_startup.lua](./On_startup.lua) — **(required)** paste into Anikku → Custom Button → **On Startup**.
 Contains the `CONFIG` block and the main download routine (this is where you change language, download dir, etc.).
 - [On_tap.lua](./On_tap.lua) — paste into **On Tap** (manual re-run fallback).